niteeshy/ar-one-sans/README.md

 ### Overview
-The AR One Sans font family is designed for use in augmented reality environments and user interfaces.
-Its low contrast, generous spacing, and customised shapes designed based on research make it highly legible and easy to read in busy backgrounds.
-The font has specific optical weights duplexed (uni-width) for high and low-resolution displays to avoid text reflow and enhance the user experience across devices to support fast paced growth of displays in the headsets.
-The functionality of the font has been extensively tested to ensure a smooth and comfortable reading experience, even in longer texts.
+The AR One Sans type family is for use in augmented reality environments and user interfaces.
+It’s low contrast, generous spacing and robust shapes make it work well in busy backgrounds with high readability.
+The design of letterforms is based on research and thorough testing on various devices ranging from high-end headsets to low-resolution smartphone-based devices.
+It has optical weights for high and low-resolution duplexed to avoid text reflow, making it easy to deliver a seamless user experience across platforms/devices.
+The functionality of the text has been tested thoroughly to make the reading experience better even in longer texts.
 ### Context

 The rapid evolution of technology has prompted the type industry to consistently produce typefaces that are optimized for various environments and devices.
 AR One Sans is a font family that is specifically designed to support augmented and virtual reality environments, helping a wide range of users overcome technical limitations by providing a better reading experience.
 The font is not limited to AR and VR applications, and can also be used in contexts such as automobile dashboards, signage, and mobile applications.